mobxjs/mobx.dart/docs/blueprint.md

 - Reactions are scheduled with a sync-scheduler or debounced with a timer-based scheduler
 - They are reactions with not output value and only cause side-effects
+- Handle exceptions and report them back with global handlers
+- Can dispose

 ### Global Tracker